- Perspectives

 Of course, every AI-skepticism article should begin with a Terminator reference.

 We’re not fucked—but we are worried.
-The advance of AI is a long ramp through shadowed territory.
-For years, it has progressed at a shallow incline—mere degrees—almost unnoticeable from the flats.
-But a year or two ago it steepened.
-With ChatGPT’s debut, the world began to notice, and our legs began to fatigue.
+The advance of AI is a long ramp through murky territory.
+For years, it's progressed at a shallow incline—degrees—almost unnoticeable from the flats.
+But a year or two ago it started climbing rapidly, and with ChatGPT’s debut, the world began to notice.
 Could we have imagined, in our childhood nightmares, that the “killer AI” would be a chatbot—devaluing artistic integrity and human creativity?
 (And is that a better or worse enemy than a T-800?)

 Mess at the Messe